 Enable Knowledge - if the Cabinet has Enable Knowledge set as "On", a tab for the Cabinet will be included in the Knowledge Cabinets as an additional tab.
 The users who can see this tab, and have access to the documents in it, is controlled by whether or not access to the Cabinet has been included in the User Group that the user belongs to.

-Note: Whether the users in the group can additionally edit or delete the documents, or file documents against the Cabinet, is controlled by the Administer Knowledge setting in the User Group.
+Note: Whether the users in the group can additionally edit or delete the documents, or file documents against the Cabinet, is controlled by the Permissions setting for Knowledge in the User Group.
 Refer to Internal Documents in the Knowledge Cabinets and Managing User Groups.

 Add Categories to a Cabinet